simbav911/dart-naujas-btcz.rock/content/transparency/_index.md

 ---
 title: "BitcoinZ Transparency"
-description: "BitcoinZ Transparency & Our Use of Google Ads"
+description: "BitcoinZ Transparency & Our Use of Privacy-Respecting Ads"
 date: 2025-02-03
 draft: false
 layout: "single"
 type: "transparency"
 ---

-# BitcoinZ Transparency & Our Use of Google Ads
+# BitcoinZ Transparency & Our Use of Privacy-Respecting Ads

 At BitcoinZ, we believe in true decentralization—one free of donations, blockchain taxes, or hidden fees.
-To sustain our community initiatives, we've chosen to display non-intrusive Google Ads.
+To sustain our community initiatives, we've chosen to display non-intrusive, privacy-respecting ads through Anonymous Ads (A-ADS).
 Here's what makes our approach both ethical and effective:

 ## Community-Powered Funding